chc-tw/Model-level-token-compression-within-multimodal-LMM-serving-system-in-multi-GPU-environment/README.md

 cd research3
 python cdf_plot.py "experiments/sharegpt4o_image_caption/demo"
 ```
-The result TTFT CDF figures will be saved in the same folder.
+The result TTFT CDF figures will be saved in the same path.

 ### Similarity Compute
-To compute the similarity between the predictions and the references on a specific result file, run:
+To compute the similarity between the predictions and the references on a specific experiment result file, run:

 ```bash
 cd research3/similarity_compute